 To meet others with similar career interests, you can join the Recreation, Leisure and Sport Society student organization.
-It provides opportunities to volunteer for local, state and national conferences where you can network with other professionals.
+It provides opportunities to volunteer and network at local, state and national conferences.
 The society also plans on-campus activities and social events and is a good stepping stone to other professional organizations that can help advance your career.

-There are several college-wide, departmental and program scholarships available to help you pursue your education.
+There are several college-wide, departmental and program scholarships available to help you pursue your degree.

 The Recreation, Event and Sport Management program is accredited by the National Recreation and Park Association (22377 Belmont Ridge Road; Ashburn, Va.
 20148-4501; telephone 800-626-6772).
 This designation means the program meets or exceeds high standards of excellence in education.

-You will take courses that emphasize life development, wellness and communication skills.
-You also learn how to plan, design, implement and evaluate any type of recreation or sports program.
+You'll take courses that emphasize life development, wellness and communication skills.
+You'll also learn how to plan, design, implement and evaluate any type of recreation, event or sports program.
 Some of the course work includes:

-During your senior year, you will be required to complete a 12-credit-hour internship.
+During your senior year, you're required to complete a 12-credit-hour internship.
 Our internship advisor will help you choose an internship aligned with your career goals.
-This particular service is in addition to those provided by the university.
+This particular service is in addition to those career services provided by the university.